Wish You Were Here (Pink Floyd album): Touring

-Before releasing the album, the band embarked on the Wish You Were Here Tour, which featured the live debuts of "Have a Cigar", and "Shine On You Crazy Diamond", divided by the performance of the former.
+Before releasing the album, the band embarked on a short tour of North America.
+The tour featured the live debut of "Have a Cigar" and "Shine On You Crazy Diamond".
 The other two songs from Wish You Were Here (the title track and "Welcome to the Machine") wouldn't be played live until their In the Flesh concert series of 1977.

-The final performance of the tour took place on 5 July 1975, two months before the release of the album, at the Knebworth music festival.
-Roy Harper, performing at the same event, on discovering that his stage costume was missing, proceeded to destroy one of Pink Floyd's vans, injuring himself in the process.
-This delayed the normal setup procedure of the band's sound system.
+The final performance of the tour took place in the UK on 5 July 1975, two months before the release of the album, at the Knebworth Festival.
+Harper, performing at the same event, on discovering that his stage costume was missing, proceeded to destroy one of Pink Floyd's vans, injuring himself in the process.
+This delayed the setup of the band's sound system.
 As a pair of World War II Spitfire aircraft had been booked to fly over the crowd during their entrance, the band were not able to delay their set.
 The result was that a power supply problem pushed Wright's keyboards completely out of tune, damaging the band's performance.
 At one point he left the stage, but the band were able to continue with a less sensitive keyboard, a piano and a simpler light show.
 Following a brief intermission, they returned to perform The Dark Side of the Moon, but critics displeased about being denied access backstage savaged the performance.